nickoe/nickoe.github.io/_posts/2014-09-14-quassel-core-in-chroot-on-android.md

 	mount -t proc proc /proc
 	mount -t sysfs sysfs /sys

+If you want to be able to run screen inside the chroot, you should mount `/dev/pts` from the android system.

+	mount -o bind /dev/pts /sdcard/arch/dev/pts

 Noting that I also set the CPU govenor to performance and a max frequency of 787 MHz, anything above that seemed to freeze the device suddenly.